vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *vyāptā pañcadaśārṇai ḥ sā vidyā bhūtaguṇātmikā * /

-*pañcabhiś ca tathāṣa ḍ bhiś caturbhir api cākṣarai ḥ * //32//
+*pañcabhiś ca tathāṣaḍbhiś caturbhir api cākṣarai ḥ * //32//

 These three groups of syllables are those of the three *kūṭas* of the *śrīvidyā* , which have six, then fi ve, then four syllables.
 These phonemes are said to pervade the *vidyā* , since she is made up in her totality of these fi fteen letters.